pirvos/dsc3project/codebook.md

 ### Table 2: final_table2.
 This table has one column for each column in final_table1.

-They are as follows.
+It contains the average values for each one of the measurements in final_table1 corresponding to a particular subject performing a particular activity.
+In particular,
 * The first column is the subject, an integer value in range 1..30.
 Each one of these values identify a participant in the experimentations.
 * The second column is act_name, whose possible values are the names of the activities (“WAKING”, “WALKING_UPSTAIRS”, “WALKING_DOWNSTAIRS”, “SITTING”, “STANDING”, “LAYING”).
 * In each row of this table, the values in columns 3 to 68 correspond to average of all the values in the same column in final_table1 that were measured for the particular subject in col 1 while performing the particular activity in col 2.